Conversation Settings

 • Generate interview summary — Always on.
 A summary is automatically created after each conversation.

 • Generate trust assessment — Always on.
-Detects potential fraud and validates participant quality.
+Flags suspicious patterns and gives you a trust score to review.

-• Thank-you email to participants — Send an automatic thank-you email after completion.
+• Thank-you email to participants — Optionally send an automatic thank-you email after completion.
 Recommended.

 • Email summary when interviews complete — Get an email summary each time a participant finishes so you can stay on top of incoming responses.

 • Custom automations — Add your own per-interview triggers for webhooks, Slack messages, CRM updates, or email sequences.
-See Automation Recipes for patterns.
+See Automations for the design workflow and Automation Recipes for implementation patterns.

 Scheduled — Recurring reports on a daily or weekly cadence: